Southern Rhodesia in World War I

-Though it was one of the few combatant territories not to raise fighting men through conscription, proportional to white population, Southern Rhodesia contributed more manpower to the British war effort than any other dominion or colony, and more than Britain itself.
+Though it was one of the few combatant territories not to raise fighting men through conscription, proportional to the white population, Southern Rhodesia contributed more manpower to the British war effort than any other dominion or colony and more than Britain itself.
 White troops numbered 5,716, about 40% of white men in the colony, with 1,720 of these serving as commissioned officers.
-The Rhodesia Native Regiment enlisted 2,507 black soldiers, about 30 black recruits scouted for the Rhodesia Regiment, and around 350 served in British and South African units.
-Over 800 Southern Rhodesians of all races lost their lives on operational service during the war, with many more seriously wounded.
+The Rhodesia Native Regiment recruited 2,507 black soldiers; approximately 30 black recruits served as scouts for the Rhodesia Regiment, and approximately 350 black soldiers were assigned to British and South African units.
+Over 800 Southern Rhodesians of all races died on operational service during the war, with many more seriously wounded.

-The territory's contributions during the First World War became a major entry in many histories of the colony, and a great source of pride for the white community, as well as for some black Rhodesians.
-It played a part in the UK government's decision to grant self-government in 1923, and remained prominent in the national consciousness for decades.
+The territory's contributions during the First World War became a major entry in many histories of the colony and a great source of pride for the white community, as well as for some black Rhodesians.
+It played a part in the UK government's decision to grant self-government in 1923.
+The contribution remained prominent in the national consciousness for decades to come.
 When the colonial government unilaterally declared independence from Britain in 1965, it deliberately did so on Armistice Day, 11 November, and signed the proclamation at 11:00 local time.
-Since the territory's reconstitution and recognised independence as Zimbabwe in 1980, the modern government has removed many references to the war, such as memorial monuments and plaques, from public view, regarding them as unwelcome vestiges of white minority rule and colonialism.
-The Zimbabwean cultural memory has largely forgotten the First World War.
+After the territory's reconstitution and recognized independence as Zimbabwe in 1980, the government removed many references to the war, such as memorial monuments and plaques from public view, regarding them as unwelcome vestiges of white minority rule and colonialism.
+The Zimbabwean cultural memory largely forgot the First World War.
+Some monuments remain, including the Bulawayo Cenotaph, which was restored in 2017.
+A number of memorials are maintained by the Commonwealth War Graves Commission.